enola-dev/enola/README.md

 Enola has a _model_ of an organization's IT landscape, offering a _"single pane of glass"_ (SPOG) view of it.
-This mimicks the _"picture in the head"_ that knowledgeable senior engineers typically have of systems, their relations, failure modes, etc. All too often these are incompletely fully captured by tooling.
+This mimics the _"picture in the head"_ that knowledgeable senior engineers typically have of systems, their relations, failure modes, etc. All too often these are incompletely fully captured by tooling.
 Teams often do have e.g. related documents, [Playbooks](docs/playbook.md), various ad-hoc scripts etc.